-- Thou shalt not commit adultery: Jesus rose the bar here too.
+Thou shalt not commit adultery: Jesus raised the bar here too.
 He said “But I say unto you, that whosoever looketh on a woman to lust after her hath committed adultery with her already in his heart” (Matt 5:28).

 Regretfully I’ve broken every commandment.
 Perhaps you think you’ve only broken some of God’s Law.
 The Bible says “For whosoever shall keep the whole law, and yet offend in one point, he is guilty of all (James 2:10).

 All it takes is just one sin to condemn us into hellfire, where we will be under the wrath of God for ever.

 The Bible says that “all have sinned and fallen short of God’s glory, and there is none righteous not even one, and the wages of our sin will be death.
 That we are already condemned, therefore the wrath of God abides upon us” (Rom 3:10,23, 6:23, John 3).